Ex-IAS officer and MLC A K Sharma made UP BJP’s vice president | Politics

 The Uttar Pradesh unit of Bharatiya Janata Party on Saturday appointed its state MLC A K Sharma, a former IAS officer, the party's state vice president.

-The announcement of the new appointment was made by the BJP state unit's president Swatantra Dev Singh.
+The announcement of Sharma, considered a trusted aide of Prime Minister Narendra Modi, being made the vice chief of the party's state unit, was made by the state BJP president Swatantra Dev Singh.

-In an official statement, Singh also announced the appointments of Archana Mishra from Lucknow and Amit Valmiki from Bulandshahr as secretaries of the state unit.
+Sharma was handed over the new assignment amid speculation that he would be inducted in the Yogi Adityanath government in a senior ministerial position ahead of the next year’s assembly elections.

 Known for delivering time-bound results, Sharma earned Modi's confidence as his secretary during his tenure as the Gujarat chief minister by successfully handling the Vibrant Gujarat campaign to get investments to the state.